arcus/arcus_skill_series_sql/sql_intermediate/sql_intermediate.md

 Today, we'll be learning how to do some more advanced SQL queries on single tables.
 This is a hands-on webinar -- we'll be writing some real SQL code!
 If that sounds daunting -- don't worry.
 I'll provide plenty of scaffolding, and we'll work through things together.

 --{{0}}--
-You'll learn how to compose simple queries using keywords such as SELECT, WHERE, FROM, DISTINCT, AS, and ORDER BY.
-We'll also introduce you to the value of the LIMIT keyword, as well as cover working with null (or empty) values using IS NULL and IS NOT NULL.
+In the last webinar in this series my colleague Rose Franzen taught you how to compose simple queries with SELECT, WHERE, FROM, DISTINCT, AS, and ORDER BY.
+Today, after a quick review of those commands, we are going to learn how to write more complicated queries using CASE, LIKE, and GROUP BY.
+Along the way we will learn about some aggregate functions, as well as practice and refresh the skills you already know.

 ## Thank you!